-(b) The possibility or not of dose contributions from other authorized or foreseeable future facilities and activities.
-For example, in the case of a nuclear power plants, other existing of projected nuclear power plants to be built on the same site; in the case of hospitals in urban areas, more sources of radiation can be expected from other practices in the same city (for example, industrial applications and other medical applications) and; in the case of practices in isolated or remote areas (like uranium mining and milling), the assumption of contribution from additional local sources of radiation may be discarded.
+(b) The possibility of dose contributions from other authorized or foreseeable future facilities and activities.
+For example, in the case of a nuclear power plants, other existing or projected nuclear power plants to be built on the same site; in the case of hospitals in urban areas, other sources of radiation can be expected from other practices in the same area (for example, industrial applications and other medical applications) and; in the case of practices in isolated or remote areas (like uranium mining and milling), the assumption of contribution from additional local sources of radiation may not be necessary.

 5.26.
 Dose constraints should be set at levels that depend on the specific facility or activity and the expected exposure conditions at its location.
-However, national authorities may choose to develop generic dose constraints, for facilities activities of a similar design or characteristics (for example, for nuclear facilities, for uranium mining and milling activities or facilities, for industrial and medical applications).
-The specification and use of generic and specific dose constraints in the process of optimization of the protection of the public -including the alternatives to optimization, like the use of the concept of best available techniques- is discussed in Section 5 and the Annex.
+However, national authorities may choose to develop generic dose constraints, for facilities or activities of a similar design or characteristics (for example, for nuclear installations, for uranium mining and milling activities or facilities, for industrial and medical applications).
+The specification and use of generic and specific dose constraints in the process of optimization of the protection of the public is discussed in Section 5, para.
+5.34 to 5.51, and the Annex.